-Session 1: Introduction to the DRE Condensed IDC
+Session 1: Introduction to the DRE IDC

-This will be the opportunity to greet and welcome participants to the DRE Condensed IDC.
+This will be the opportunity to greet and welcome participants to the IDC.
 This will also be the opportunity for the instructors to introduce themselves.

-Optional Session 1 Exercise:
+Optional Session I Exercise:

 Setup the classroom in an uncomfortable fashion.
 Two instructors start the class, one instructor not appropriately dressed for the presentation (i.e., shorts and t-shirt).

-While instructors are covering the administrative details for the class and reading the class objectives to participants, their performance should be uninspiring and not using any recommended instructional techniques.
-Instructors are encouraged to demonstrate some of the top ten instructor-created distractions addressed in this training.

-Immediately after reading the objectives, participants are put into small groups of (4 or 5) and asked to assess the class so far by critiquing what was good and what needed to be improved.
-Each group will elect a spokesperson to report back to the class.
-Groups should identify class problems and make recommendations for improvement.
+While instructors are covering the administrative details of the training and reading the objectives to participants, their performance should be uninspiring and not using any recommended instructional techniques.
+Instructors are encouraged to demonstrate some of the top ten instructor-created distractions from Session 7 during this time.
+Immediately after reading the objectives, participants are put into small groups of (4 or 5) and asked to assess the training so far by critiquing what was good about the training and what needed to be improved.
+Each group will elect a spokesperson to report back to the group.
+Groups should identify problems and make recommendations for improvement.
 Following the activity, the classroom should be rearranged accordingly.
 After the exercise, the instructors should resume proper instructional methods and attire.